spikedoanz/spikedoanz.github.io/content/noise-as-sin.md

 - the cost of moving memes is 0.
 - the speed of moving memes is 0.
 - the cost of making memes is 0.
-- the cost of consuming memes is rapdily approaching 0.
+- the cost of consuming memes is rapidly approaching 0.
 - and the infectiousness of memes will only get higher from here.